joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/portfolio-presentation+critique.md

-# Portfolio Presentation
+# Portfolio Presentation & Critique
-*45 minute presentation, 15 minute Q&A*
+*1 hr portfolio review +  30 minutes Q&A*

 A review of a designer's work to determine if the candidate has the execution capabilities necessary to be successful and how they work with others.
 The presentation should cover their end-to-end design process to understand how they like to work, the output quality, and hopefully the impact and outcomes their work achieved.